 Located at 15300 University Blvd., Sugar Land Memorial Park offers a lake large enough to fish out in a kayak.
 In addition to fishing, the park offers a large playground, hiking, biking trails, and a picnic pavilion.
 For fishermen looking to reel the catch in the lake was recently replenished with channel catfish and fingerling bass.

-Eldridge park features a large variety of amenities, including a picnic pavilion, grills, large playground, hiking trails, soccer fields, and a fishing pier.
+Eldridge park features a large variety of amenities, including a picnic pavilion, grills, a large playground, hiking trails, soccer fields, and a fishing pier.
 The pond at Eldridge Park receives fish stockings on a semi-regular basis, including rainbow trout.

 DID YOU KNOW: Up to five fish may be taken home per person, per day.

 Thomas L. James Park is a 0.5-acre greenbelt park overlooking Oyster Creek.
-The park features benches and shade structure, providing the perfect quiet fishing spot.
+The park features benches and a shade structure, providing the perfect quiet fishing spot.